What are the 20 common graphic designer interview questions?

 Whenever you get asked such a question, do not start getting worried about getting the right answer.
-Instead, such a question is a ‘blessing’ in disguise as it presents to you a chance to make yourself shine.
+Instead, such a question is a ‘blessing’ in disguise as it presents you with a chance to make yourself shine.
 Here, you need to explain why you are an excellent match for the job and how your qualities will prove you to be an asset to the team.

 To ensure that you stand out from the other candidates, you need to ensure that instead of only focusing on your professional experience, you can also mix it with your personal interests and the job’s expectations.
-You can also highlight the various accomplishments that you can quantify to align the requirements of the job.
+You can also highlight the various accomplishments that you can quantify to align with the requirements of the job.
 Remember to show how both your skills and personality would be a great fit for the job.

 2. What are your strengths and weaknesses?

 When asked such a question, it means that the interviewers want to evaluate your qualities and what impact they might have on your work performance.
 Before the interview, you need to assess your skills and note down a list of your strengths and weaknesses.